x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/themes.md

 3. If you don't see your changes after you restart IIS, clear your browsing history (delete temporary Internet files), and refresh the browser window.

-## Default Outlook on the web themes in Exchange 2016
+## Default Outlook on the web themes in Exchange Server
 <a name="DefaultThemes"> </a>

 The built-in Outlook on the web themes are located in the folder `%ExchangeInstallPath%ClientAccess\OWA\prem\<ExchangeVersion>\resources\themes`, and are described in the following table.